SophiZ/Conversion-Rate-Prediction/README.md

 7. Summary <br>

 ### Note:
-This report is for self-learning prupose.
-The dataset is from book "A Collection of Data Science Take-Home Challenges".
-Out of respect the author of the original work, please go to https://datamasked.com/ for the original data.
+This report is for self-learning purpose.
+The dataset is from the book "A Collection of Data Science Take-Home Challenges".
+Out of respect to the author of the original work, please go to https://datamasked.com/ for the original data.